tony-reddington/goodfoodmood/README.md

 * to display all recipes on the home page.
 * to provide responsiveness across all device screen sizes.
 * to lay out all recipe information as clearly as possibly so users can find everything with ease.
-* to allow users to create profiles, giving them access to create, replace, update and delete recipes.
+* to allow users to create profiles, giving them access to create recipes then update and delete recipes that users have uploaded to the website.

 ### Design